817-336-6617

 Katherine has excellent interpersonal skills which have helped her with her prior endeavors which include her Prevention Services internship with Challenge of Tarrant County working with Tarrant County Drug Courts and several substance abuse prevention community coalitions.
 In this role, she assisted with client drug screenings and judicial reviews, participated on several coalition advisory boards, and helped facilitate youth prevention activities, including events related to Great American Smoke-Out and Red Ribbon Week activities.
 Katherine also has experience in working in rehabilitation service through Garden Terrace of Fort Worth, a skilled nursing facility; she served as a volunteer and then administrative assistant before being promoted to an admission and management position.
 She also served as a patient advocate in making sure that residents were being treated properly.
 This role required that Katherine collaborate with patients, their families and facility staff to ensure optimal care was given and protocol was followed throughout the center.

-Claudia Perkins, program director for UTA SMART, is an alumnus of UT Arlington with a degree in communications.
+Claudia Perkins, program director for SMART Arlington, is an alumnus of UT Arlington with a degree in communications.
 While at UTA she was a member of Alpha Phi sorority and was Shorthorn editor.
 She currently serves on the Greek Alumni Advisory Council.
 She is also part of the Hazing Prevention Week and National Night Out committees along with Phi Delta Theta’s Soberfest and Student Activities Halloween Casino Night.

 She is a member of the board of directors for Arlington 4th of July Parade Association, Arlington Historical Society and Sam Houston High School Alumni Association.
 Last year she received the “Long Tall Texan Award” from the school, which recognizes the outstanding SHHS alumni.
 She is also a trustee at New World United Methodist Church in Arlington.
 She is one of four founding members and on the board of Keep Bolivar Beautiful, an affiliate of Keep Texas Beautiful.

-Copyright © 2023 Challenge of Tarrant County - All Rights Reserved.
+Copyright © 2024 Challenge of Tarrant County - All Rights Reserved.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.